makrai/notes/chowdhery2204-PaLM-pathway.md

 # 13 Open Questions in Scaling

-* In our introductory section, we describe the four main axes which have led to significant quality improvements of large LMs for few-shot learning.
-These
+* In our introductory section, we described the four main axes which have led to significant quality improvements of large LMs for few-shot learning
   * model depth and width,
   * number of tokens trained,
   * training corpus quality,